stackbit-projects/ultra-broccoli-bfdfd/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
 I am  currently pursing BTech in Computer Science & Engineering at IIT (BHU), Varanasi.
-I

-is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

-> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+I have just begun my journey into the software engineering field, so I am pretty much I am a Newbie.
+But that's Ok.

+I am currently working on a personal project -  a voice command based scientic calculator using kivy framework in python.

+I have an interest in psychology, and spend my time trying to explore the field more in my free time.

 *Thank You for reading!*